-- reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can, therefore, only provide reasonable and not absolute assurance of effectiveness.
-The Governance statement is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 3.5 The Statement is signed by the Chairman of the Authority, the Chief Fire Officer, the Clerk, the Treasurer and the Monitoring Officer who have a responsibility to ensure that the document is supported by reliable evidence and accurately reflects the Authority's internal control environment.
+- 3.4 The Governance Statement is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can, therefore, only provide reasonable and not absolute assurance of effectiveness.
+The Governance statement is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 3.5 The Statement is signed by the Chairman of the Authority, the Clerk, the Treasurer and the Monitoring Officer who have a responsibility to ensure that the document is supported by reliable evidence and accurately reflects the Authority's internal control environment.
 The Governance Statement has operated throughout the year ended 31 March 2010 and up to the date of the approval of the annual report and accounts.